 • the largest natural gas processing plant (Oil production’s been booming in West Virginia in recent years.)
 While the plant’s a real eyesore, I heard they donated a LOT of money to station their operation here, so I’m thankful for the contribution to the trail those funds have made possible, at least.

-• two oil workers looking amazed when I confirmed that, yes, I’m really walking across america.
+• two oil workers looking amazed when I confirm to them that, yes, I’m really walking across America.

 A rainy day has me looking like Georgie from IT in my bright yellow Frogg Toggs.
 All I need is a toy boat to complete the image.

-One upside to all the rain is that it’s accumulated into huge puddles along the trail, full of tadpoles and salamanders!
+One upside to all the rain is that it has accumulated into huge puddles along the trail, full of tadpoles and salamanders!
 And one adorable orange newt with iridescent red spots that struggles in terror to escape my grasp as I ogle it.

-Faith & I pass through my favorite tunnel-one bored through solid rock rather than lined with bricks.
-And right before sunset, we cross the worst tunnel yet.
-Ironically, that night I find a footnote on my map listing it as haunted.
-I’m not one to believe in the paranormal, but it’s amused to see I’m not the only one who found it eerie.
+Faith & I pass through my favorite tunnel around midday, one bored through solid rock rather than lined with brick like the others.
+And moments before sunset, we enter the worst tunnel yet.
+(Ironically, that night I find a footnote on my map listing it as haunted.
+I’m not one to believe in the paranormal, but it’s amusing to see I’m not the only one who found its present eerie.)

-Fortunately, we’re less than a mile from the small town of Petroleum when Faith’s left tire goes flat.
+Fortunately, we’re less than a mile from the small town of Petroleum when it happens.
 I ready to fix it myself at Petroleum’s bike repair station, but find that I can’t get the damned cap off her tire.
 (The woes of being a woman with arms like rubber chickens.)

 I need a man.
 Or, like, a woman with 2% more muscle mass than me.

 I knock on the closest door, and get more than I bargained for!
-An older gentleman answers, who just happens to be an avid cyclist, and a former bike shop employee!
-He offers to fix Faith’s flat tire entirely.
+An older gentleman who just happens to be an avid cyclist, and a former bike shop employee, answers, offering to fix Faith’s flat tire entirely.
+Wooo!